fede-vaccaro/APT-project/README.md

     ```
     mvn clean test verify -P run-PIT
     ```
-* ### Swing error

-    We have tested the application on various environments and on Gnome an error related to Swing is launched, while for example with the i3 window manager it is not.
+3. ### SonarQube
+    If you want run the tests in SonarQube, exec the second *docker-compose*:
     ```
-    [ERROR] Unable to make visible the location of the index <0> by scrolling to the point <2,2> on javax.swing.JTextField[name='Username', text='', enabled=true, visible=true, showing=true]
+    docker-compose -f docker-compose-sonar.yml up
     ```
+    and then:

+    ```
+    mvn clean test verify sonar:sonar
+    ```
+* ### Run on virtual screen:

-    You can consider changing the desktop environment or you can run the tests on a virtual screen avoiding even making the PC useless for 5 minutes.
-For the second choice you can run:
+    You can run the tests on a virtual screen avoiding making the PC useless for 5 minutes:
     ```
     sudo apt-get install -y tightvncserver
     ```